Tasks and Limits#

 Note

-Regularization does not keep the arm away from singular configurations — it keeps the commanded velocities bounded by trading off tracking accuracy.
+Regularization does not prevent the arm from reaching singular configurations; it bounds the commanded velocities near them by accepting reduced tracking accuracy.

 PostureTask biases toward a reference configuration: